 Notes:

-• Replace $ADDITIONAL_IP$ below with the Seconday IP(s) or LAN IP you noted down in mPanel.
+- Replace $ADDITIONAL_IP$ below with the Secondary IP(s) or load balancer IP you noted down in mPanel.

 Examples: